bgando/array-exercises/README.md

 - Inspect your handiwork!
 What does it look like?

-Nest the Array in the Object:
+Nest the array in the object:
 - Put the `noiseArray` inside the animal object on the noises property.
 Your result should look like this:

   `{ username: 'DaffyDuck', tagline: 'Yippeee!', noises: ['quack', 'honk', 'sneeze'] }`